victorrangel10/MyOwnShell/README.md

 ===
 Msh is a simple Unix Shell implementation written in C.

-It abstracts the idea of how a shell works in 4 steps, which are:read, parse, fork, exec, and wait.
+It abstracts the idea of how a shell works in 4 steps, which are: read, parse, fork, exec, and wait.
 Since its built under a learning purpose, its scope is limited and there are some restrictions to usability:

 * Commands must be on a single line.